alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 That didn't surprise me hugely, as Nintendo have historically lagged behind a bit in terms of networking capabilities, but what did disappoint me quite a bit was the way the Steam Deck behaves.

 As a Linux-based device with a recent kernel and a full desktop environment available, I had quite hoped the Steam Deck would act much like my other desktop devices.
-Unfortunately it's even more frustrating than the Switch, because it actually does set up a full IPv6 stack - and even shows the IP in the network connection settings menu - but overall it seems to decide that the lack of IPv4 connectivity means the network isn't working and it eventually fails altogether:
+Unfortunately it's even more frustrating than the Switch, because it actually does set up a full IPv6 stack - and even shows the IP in the network connection settings menu - but overall it seems to decide that the lack of IPv4 connectivity means the network isn't working.
+It just gets stuck 'Connecting' for a while, before eventually failing altogether:

 ![Screenshot of a Steam Deck network settings page, showing it having retrieved an IPv6 address but still failing to connect](DeckDisappointment.jpg)